 (a) Notify ODE within 30 days of a change of name, address or employer.
 A duplicate certificate will be issued if necessary;

-(b) Not exceed 55 mph as required in ORS 811.111; and
+(b) Not exceed speed limits as required for school activity vehicles in ORS 811.111; and

 (c) Not use a cellular telephone, with or without a hands free device, while driving a SPAB vehicle unless summoning medical or other emergency help if no other person in the vehicle is capable of summoning help.